cascadia-cookbooks/mysql/README.md

 ## Cookbook Attributes
 ### Root Attributes
-* `node['mysql']['change_root']` defaults to true, meaning that it will attempt to change the root password after the installing MySQL server package.
-If you already have set a root password before needing this cookbook, then set this attribute to false.
+* `node['mysql']['change_root']` defaults to true, meaning that it will attempt to change the root password after installing MySQL server.
+If you have already set a root password in your database, then set this attribute to false.

-* `node['mysql']['root_password']` defaults to 'hMw8oVg3nz2j0TBjy6Z1/Q==',
+* `node['mysql']['root_password']` defaults to `hMw8oVg3nz2j0TBjy6Z1/Q==`,
-you need to override it to set your own root password.
+you need to override this attribute with your own root password.

 ### User / Database Attributes
 * `node['mysql']['databases']` needs to be an array